 - 🥣 Main Ingredients: Protein powder, oat flour, almond milk, baking powder, coconut sugar

-- ⭐ Why You'll Love It: A guilt-free dessert that works as a post-workout snack, quick breakfast, or late-night chocolate fix - no baking, no cleanup, no dry protein-powder texture.
+- ⭐ Why You'll Love It: A real dessert that doubles as a post-workout snack, quick breakfast, or late-night chocolate fix.
+No baking, no cleanup, and no dry protein-powder texture.

 SUMMARIZE & SAVE THIS CONTENT ON

 If you want a protein dessert, you can meal-prep instead of making one serving at a time.
-Try my high-protein edible cookie dough next.
-It uses the same oat flour and whey protein, makes 7 servings, and stores in the fridge for up to 5 days.
+Try my high-protein edible cookie dough or these fun protein cake pops next; they use the same oat flour and whey protein.

 Jump to:

-- A Quick Look At This Protein Powder Mug Cake
+- Protein Powder Mug Cake At A Glance

 - Why This Protein Mug Cake Works